Skip to content

 Great Crested Flycatcher

 The great crested flycatcher is a type of bird that eats insects.
 It belongs to the tyrant flycatcher family.
-This bird is quite large in size.
-In North America, it is the most common bird in the Myiarchus genus.
+This bird is quite large.
+It is the most common bird in the Myiarchus genus in North America.

 It can be found in many parts of the eastern and mid-western regions of the continent.
 The great crested flycatcher prefers to live high up in the trees.
 It spends most of its time dwelling in the treetops.
 It is not often seen on the ground.